SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProductType/SetValue.md

 so.topic: reference
 ---

-Set the name of the ProductType item.
+Set the name of the NSProductType item.

 **Parameter:**
- - **value** String ProductType name.
+ - **value** String NSProductType name.

 ```crmscript
 NSProductType thing;